 By John P. Walsh

-In 1851 when St Michael was founded, Chicago with a population of around 30,000 was the twenty-fourth largest city in the United States.
-Ten years later, in 1860, before the outbreak of the American Civil War, Chicago’s population had nearly quadrupled and ranked in the country’s top ten largest cities.
-In that time the mainly Irish Catholic hierarchy in Chicago looked to religious orders to handle the tidal wave of non-English- speaking immigrants such as the Germans.
-At St. Michael Church the charge was entrusted in 1860 to the historically Italian religious order of Redemptorists founded in 1748.
-The Redemptorists with their German congregation built the church that can be visited today.
-Over 160 years later they still shepherd the parish.
+In 1851 when St Michael was founded, Chicago’s population was around 30,000 making it the twenty-fourth largest city in the United States.
+Ten years later, in 1860, right before the outbreak of the American Civil War, Chicago’s population had almost quadrupled and now ranked in the country’s top ten largest cities.
+In that time the mainly Irish Catholic hierarchy in Chicago looked to religious orders to handle the tidal wave of non-English-speaking immigrants such as the Germans.
+At St. Michael Church that charge was entrusted in 1860 to the religious order of Redemptorists founded in Italy in 1748.
+The Redemptorists with their German congregation built the church in Chicago that is seen today.
+More than 160 years later, the Redemptorists continue to shepherd the parish.

-There are five altars in the church – the main one is the High Altar of the Angels.
-The church sanctuary looks basically as it did in 1902.
-That was the year the stained glass was installed as well as the 56-foot-high carved wood retable behind the main altar.
-Atop this heavy-painted construct (a new local foundation had to be dug for it) is the figure of St. Michael described in the Book of Revelation garbed in his panzer (“armor”) running rebellious angels from heaven.
-Michael is flanked by archangels Gabriel and Raphael.
-Also depicted are the nine choirs of angels and saints Peter and Paul.
-Smaller human figures are the four evangelists identified by their Christian symbols.
-The five altars were all made by E. Hackner Company of La Crosse, Wisconsin, an early twentieth century designer, manufacturer and importer of artistic ecclesiastic furnishings.
-The motivation for the church’s extensive redecoration in 1902 was the parish’s increasing prosperity in the later 1890’s as well as its Golden Jubilee.
+The spacious, airy, and dramatic church sanctuary today looks basically as it did by 1902.
+That was the year the stained glass was installed along with the 56-foot-high carved wood retable of the High (or main) Altar of the Angels.
+There are five altars in St. Michael Church but the main altar is the most spectacular, drawing the eye forward and upward.
+Crowning this painted construct—which is so heavy that it required a new local foundation to be dug for it—is the figure of St. Michael described in the Book of Revelation.
+He is garbed in his panzer (“armor”) running rebellious angels out of heaven.
+Michael is flanked by the archangels Gabriel and Raphael.
+Also depicted are the nine choirs of angels and the saints Peter and Paul.
+Smaller human figures depict the four evangelists identified by their Christian symbols— specifically, the Winged Man (Matthew), Winged Lion (Mark), Winged Ox (Luke) and Eagle (John).
+The five altars were made by E. Hackner Company of La Crosse, Wisconsin, an early twentieth century designer, manufacturer and importer of artistic ecclesiastic furnishings.
+The motivation for the church’s extensive redecoration in 1902 was its Golden Jubilee as well as one expression of the parishioners’ decided prosperity by the later 1890s.

-The nineteenth century history of St. Michael Church is a study in the rise of the German population to a dominant position in Chicago that was itself rising, in less than 50 years, from a literal swamp to the second most populated city in the United States.
-Between 1874 until after World War I Chicago’s swift emergence on the world stage would be accompanied by “Deutschtum” or “Germanness” in its culture.
-As Deutschtum appeared to be invincible, the kaiser’s defeat in Europe in 1918 signaled the beginning of a dismantling of German cultural dominance in Chicago that continued after World War I until its further demise in the 1930s and 1940s.
+The history of St. Michael Church is a study in the rise of the German population to a dominant position in a new American city that was also rising.
+In less than 50 years Chicago developed out of an onion swamp into the second most populated city in the United States.
+Between 1874 until after World War I Chicago’s rapid emergence on the world stage was accompanied by Deutschtum (or “Germanness”) in its culture.
+While Deutschtum appeared to be invincible, the kaiser’s defeat in 1918 in Europe signaled the beginning of the end for German cultural dominance in Chicago and was virtually completely dismantled by World War II.

 Sources: G. Lane and A. Kezys, Chicago Churches and Synogogues; P. d’A Jones and M.G.
 Holli, Ethnic Chicago; D.A.
 Pacyga and E. Skerrett, Chicago, City of Neighborhoods; D. McNamara, Heavenly City; St. Michael Church website.